 Surface waters, however, are threatened by a host of pollutants, such as bacteria, trash and agricultural runoff.
 Groundwater in California also can be contaminated by nitrates and legacy chemicals from military and industrial uses that seep from the land above.
 [See also How is Drinking Water Treated?]

-Microplastics – plastic debris measuring less than 5 millimeters – are an increasing water quality concern.
-Entering the water as industrial microbeads or as larger plastic litter that degrade into small pellets, microplastics come from a variety of consumer products.
+Microplastics – plastic debris measuring less than 5 millimeters that come from a variety of consumer products – are an increasing water quality concern.
+They enter the water as industrial microbeads or as larger plastic litter that degrade into small pellets.

 Water Quality Regulation in California

-The State Water Board’s updated Bay-Delta Water Quality Control Plan for the Lower San Joaquin River and Southern Delta is based on the premise that increased flows allowed to stay in the river rather than diverted for human use will improve water quality, but allows for reduced river flows on tributaries where stakeholders have reached voluntary agreements to pursue a combination of flow and non-flow measures that improve environmental conditions.
+The State Water Board’s updated Bay-Delta Water Quality Control Plan for the Lower San Joaquin River and Southern Delta is based on the premise that increased flows allowed to stay in the river rather than diverted for human use will improve water quality.
+But the plan also allows for reduced river flows on tributaries where stakeholders have reached voluntary agreements to pursue a combination of flow and non-flow measures that improve environmental conditions.

 Drinking Water Quality

 Drinking water standards and regulations are developed by federal and state agencies to protect public health.
 The federal Safe Drinking Water Act (SDWA) regulates drinking water quality on the national level.
 Due to the stringent drinking water quality standards in California, the U.S. Environmental Protection Agency allows the state to administer the SDWA.
 The State Water Board’s Division of Drinking Water regulates public drinking water systems.

-With strict and increasing regulations on water quality, high costs of water system maintenance or lack of technical knowledge to apply for grant funding, many regions are at a loss in making substantial water quality and infrastructure improvements.
+With strict and increasing regulations on water quality, high costs of water system maintenance or lack of technical knowledge to apply for grant funding, many disadvantaged regions are at a loss in making substantial water quality and infrastructure improvements.